-Figure 10 shows the layout of as-built features of the pond.
+Figures 9 and 10 show the liner design and layout of as-built features of the pond, respectively.

-6.0 Anticipated Reclamation in the Year 2020
+6.0 Anticipated Reclamation in the Year 2021

-Because the fate of retort water discharge is currently being assessed under Amendment No. 1, OOSI does not anticipate revegetation or reclamation of any unreclaimed roads or disturbed surface areas at the mine site in 2020, with exception of previously disturbed areas at the Evaporation Pond site.
+Because the fate of retort water discharge is currently being assessed under Amendment No. 1, OOSI does not anticipate revegetation or reclamation of any unreclaimed roads or disturbed surface areas at the mine site in 2021.